-18 Texts You Should Send During the Hiring Process
+18 Text Templates You Should Send During the Hiring Process

 The hiring process is filled with back-and-forth communications, and that's why you should be texting.
 The average response time for texting is only 90 seconds, and it's the #1 way people choose to communicate.

-You can text with applicants for all of the hiring process, including:
+You can text with job seekers and applicants throughout the entire hiring process, including:

 - Scheduling and confirming interviews